p3cap/Scrap-Budget/README.md

 Nothing complicated.
-I just heavn't seen anything like it, so I made it.
+I just heven't seen anything like it, so I made it.

 # Scrap-budget